 What is the Dividend Payout Ratio?

-To calculate a dividend payout ratio, the equation looks like this:
+The equation looks like this:

 Dividend payout ratio = Dividends paid / Net income

 Dividend payout ratio = Dividends per share / Earnings per share

 Dividend payout ratio = 1 – Retention ratio